Flank/flank/contributing.md

 ## CLA

 A CLA is required to contribute to flank.
 Google's open source policy [explains why CLAs are commonly used](https://opensource.google.com/docs/cla/policy/)
+To sign CLA follow instructions on pull request which needs CLA to be signed.